Factoring Polynomials To The 4th Power

 Example 1: Structural Engineering

 In structural engineering, the bending moment of a beam can be described by a polynomial equation.
-Factoring this polynomial helps engineers determine the points of maximum stress and design more robust structures.
+Factoring this polynomial helps engineers determine the points of maximum stress and design more solid structures.
 Suppose the bending moment M is given by:

 M(x) = x⁴ - 8x³ + 24x² - 32x + 16